 Than Sybil, Joan, Sappho, or Egypt’s queen.

 She looks up to people like Joan of Arc, Sappho of Lesbos, and Queen Cleopatra.
 The speaker reveres these women.
-Not only does she wish to contribute to history as they did, she wants to surpass them.
-She wants to be “nobler far,” or far nobler, than they ever were.
-The speaker would be as Marie Curie was, if it was possible.
+Not only does she wish to contribute to history as they did, but she also wants to surpass them.
+She wants to be “nobler far,” or far nobler than they ever were.
+The speaker would be as Marie Curie was if it was possible.